nhsd-a2si/docs-uec-appts/_pages/implementation/implementation_FHIR.md

 The FHIR Profiles that have been developed can be found here: <a href="https://digital.nhs.uk/developer/api-catalogue/gp-connect-fhir" target="_blank"> GP Connect FHIR Profiles </a>

 ### For Care Connect
-The FHIR Profiles that have been developed can be found here: <a href="https://digital.nhs.uk/developer/api-catalogue/nhs-booking-fhir" target="_blank"> UEC Appointments FHIR Profiles </a>
+The FHIR Profiles that have been developed can be found here: <a href="https://digital.nhs.uk/developer/api-catalogue/nhs-booking-fhir" target="_blank"> FHIR NHS Scheduling  Profiles </a>